 As if the radical metamorphosis of the book industry due to tech development wasn’t enough, COVID made its contribution to the process.
 However, not all changes were detrimental.

 The good news is people started reading more.
-For instance, according to the latest research in the UK, “people almost doubled the amount of time they spend reading books.”
+For instance, according to the survey conducted by Marcello Giovanelli in the UK, two-thirds of respondents started reading more.
 Only 10% reported that they read less.
-Readers became particularly interested in thrillers, crimes, and other popular fiction.
+Also, readers became particularly interested in thrillers, crimes, and other popular fiction.
 Sales of nonfiction for young readers and books about social justice spiked as well.